 We live in a debt-ridden society and a majority are caught in the debt trap.
 If you want to achieve freedom from debt, you must be willing to carefully examine your general attitude towards debt.
 What are your thoughts about spending money you don’t have?
 What are you borrowing for?
 How much are you paying in interest?
 At your current rate of paying down debt, how long will it take for you to become debt-free?
 Are you trying to fit in your lifestyle with that of others?

 The inspirational quotes below are about debt.
 Note that there’s a difference between taking on debt for business (i.e. using other people’s money to make even more money) and piling on debt from your day-to-day living expenses.
 The latter is the problem.

-Are there any other wise sayings and lessons about debt that have motivated you to change your lifestyle, live frugally, and to pay off debt as fast as you can?
+Are there any similar wise sayings and lessons about debt that have motivated you to change your lifestyle, live frugally, and to pay off debt as fast as you can?
 Leave them in the comments!

 1. There are but two ways of paying debt: Increase of industry in raising income, increase of thrift in laying out. — Thomas Carlyle

 Getting out of debt is no easy task.
 When you are so deep in high-interest payments that you barely touch the principal, debt freedom sounds like a pipe dream.
 A starting point to improving your finances is to earn more than you spend…or in other words, let your expenses be less than your income.